MichelFR/MqDockerUp/README.md

   In the future, it may also be a tool for updating `Home Assistant Container`, making it as easy as updating Hass.IO.
 The plan is to implement Home Assistant discovery and Home Assistant UpdateEntities support to allow for a single click update in the Home Assistant UI.

-The project is open-source and any help is welcome.
-It is also planned to containerize MqDockerUp itself in the future.
+The project is open-source and any help is welcome. <s>It is also planned to containerize MqDockerUp itself in the future.</s> - Done

 ## How it works